• Skip to primary navigation

 It had a couple of stickers and marker marks on it, but overall was in pretty good shape and suited them well.

-Fast forward six years and my now-three-year-old daughter started using the table.
-This time though, the time had taken.
-My older girls had gotten into painting canvases with acrylic paint, and so, our little table became covered in paint globs.
+Fast-forward six years, and my now-three-year-old daughter started using the table.
+This time, though, my older girls had gotten into painting canvases with acrylic paint, and so our little table became covered in paint globs.

 DIY Kids Table with Chalkboard Top